Comune: Overview

 As of January 2021, there were 7,904 comuni in Italy; they vary considerably in size and population.
 For example, the comune of Rome, in Lazio, has an area of 1,287.36 km2 and a population of 2,758,454 inhabitants, and is both the largest and the most populated.

-Atrani in the province of Salerno (Campania) was the smallest comune by area, with only 0.1206 km2, and Morterone (Lombardy) is the smallest by population.
+Atrani in the province of Salerno (Campania) is the smallest comune by area, with only 0.1206 km2, and Morterone (Lombardy) is the smallest by population.
 Many present-day comuni trace their roots along timescales spanning centuries and at times millennia.